 - Compared to a college savings plan, you have far less control over your contributions.

 - You run the risk of your state becoming unable to back the funds.
-Ask folks in Ohio and Colorado, where prepaid plans were closed to new investors because of concerns that the plans were underfunded.
+In some places, prepaid plans have been closed to new investors because of concerns that the plans were underfunded, and many continue to struggle in the uncertain market environment.

 - Prepaid tuition plans cover just tuition and usually mandatory fees, whereas the funds in a college savings plan can be used to cover books, supplies, and room and board.